Many things going on in Ward Two!

 How would you describe an alderman’s duties to the people of Nashua in your own words?

 As a Ward Alderman you represent not only the residents of your Ward, but also the entire City of Nashua.
 Now being retired I have more time to devote to city business and watching out for the needs of my Ward constituents and all City residents.
 I am currently working with homeowners who neighbor Edgewood Cemetery to help resolve the major tree cutting that took place off Ashland Street so that this area of the Cemetery is once again, however different, a pleasing site.
 Working with the Cemetery Trustees and the Mayor, we have included the neighbors in the new design process for this portion of the Cemetery.
 I hope to continue to ensure the neighbors voices are heard.

 I also, since well before the election process, have been working to improve school safety at the Charlotte Avenue school.
-I had a solar speed indicator installed on Charlotte Avenue which has slowed traffic down (speed limit during school hours is 20 MPH), had spaces blocked off on either side of the crosswalks to improve sight lines when children are crossing the street, and working with the Department of Public Works, have used traffic lines to try and prevent people cutting the corner on Charlotte Street onto Charlotte Avenue.
-This will eventually be worked with physical barriers and is currently going through the design process.
-I am also sponsoring legislation to install a three way stop on this same intersection.
+I had two solar speed indicators installed on Charlotte Avenue which has slowed traffic down (speed limit during school hours is 20 MPH), had spaces blocked off on either side of the crosswalks to improve sight lines when children are crossing the street, and working with the Department of Public Works, have built a new squared off intersection to prevent people cutting the corner on Charlotte Street onto Charlotte Avenue.
+I also sponsored legislation to install a three way stop on this same intersection.

 As Chairman of the Joint Special School Building Committee I am working special Security upgrade program for all schools in the Nashua District.
 Charlotte Avenue School has had the new security vestibule installed along with new security cameras.
 Using State allocated funds and City funds, we are moving quickly to improve security at all Nashua Schools.